-We then extend our analysis to distributed SA and derive similar optimal results on generalization error for distributed SA, based on the fact that GM is a special instance of SA.
+We then apply our analysis to distributed SA and derive similar optimal results on generalization error for distributed SA, based on the well-known fact that GM is a special instance of SA.

-This paper is an extended version of the conference version (Lin and Cevher, 2018) where results for distributed SGM are given only.
+The original version of this paper is (Lin and Cevher, 2018b).
+It is an extended version of the conference version (Lin and Cevher, 2018a) where results for distributed SGM are given only.
 In this version, we additionally provide statistical results for distributed SA, including their proofs, as well as some further discussions.